 - Written approval from an NTR Research Faculty Mentor

-- Only Nutritional Sciences majors are accepted
+- Only Nutrition majors are accepted

 - No applications for Honors accepted after spring of Sophomore year**